eProsima/vulcanexus/docs/rst/introduction/metapackages.rst

 ----------------

 **Vulcanexus Cloud** is oriented to geographically spaced scenarios, deploying robotic applications through a distributed network.
-To this end, `ROS 2 Router <https://eprosima-dds-router.readthedocs.io/en/latest/index.html>`_ is installed in this *Vulcanexus* package distribution, allowing *ROS 2* communications through different network layers (bridging the local networks through WAN communication).
+To this end, :ref:`ROS 2 Router <vulcanexus_router>` is installed in this *Vulcanexus* package distribution, allowing *ROS 2* communications through different network layers (bridging the local networks through WAN communication).

 .. note::